martini-drinker/wsearch/README.md

 ]
 ```
 ## Customizing
 You can add custom options to searching in second argument of function.
-For example:
 List of options:
 - `target`: object (default `window`)
 ```